 This guide is intended to make picking a good dog crate for your German Shepherd easy and simple.

-For example, some of the most important things you’d have to go out and find out about yourself when choosing the best dog crate for your German Shepherd are:
+For example, some of the most important things when choosing the best dog crate for your German Shepherd puppy or full grown adult are:

 - a design for flexibility, comfort, and safety